std66/presentations/dotnet/NULL - The definitive guide about nothing/NULL - The definitive guide about nothing.md

 - Introduced in C# 8
 - Optional language feature
-- Allows developers to express when a reference type can or cannot be null
+- Allows developers to express when a reference type can or cannot be `null`
-- Refers to a group of features enabled in a nullable aware context that minimize the likelihood that user code causes the runtime to throw NullReferenceException:
+- Refers to a group of features enabled in a nullable aware context that minimize the likelihood that user code causes the runtime to throw `NullReferenceException`:
   - Improved static flow analysis that determines if a variable might be null before dereferencing it.
   - Attributes that annotate APIs so that the flow analysis determines null-state.
   - Variable annotations that developers use to explicitly declare the intended null-state for a variable.

-Nullable context is a combination of two separate features.
+Nullable context is a combination of two separate features:

-Nullable annotation context
-- Consists of language syntax extensions and new attributes that allow the developer to specify the nullability of reference types
+- **Nullable annotation context**: Consists of language syntax extensions and new attributes that allow the developer to specify the nullability of reference types

-Nullable warning context
-- Consists of a set of compiler warnings that are raised whenever a non-null-safe operation is being performed
+- **Nullable warning context**: Consists of a set of compiler warnings that are raised whenever a non-null-safe operation is being performed

 Every type has one of three nullabilities:
-- Oblivious: All reference types are nullable oblivious when the annotation context is disabled.
+- **Oblivious**: All reference types are nullable oblivious when the annotation context is disabled.
-- Nonnullable: An unannotated reference type, `C` is nonnullable when the annotation context is enabled.
+- **Nonnullable**: An unannotated reference type, `C` is nonnullable when the annotation context is enabled.
-- Nullable: An annotated reference type, `C?`, is nullable, but a warning may be issued when the annotation context is disabled.
+- **Nullable**: An annotated reference type, `C?`, is nullable, but a warning may be issued when the annotation context is disabled.
 Variables declared with var are nullable when the annotation context is enabled.

 ### Configuring the nullable context